-In line with guidance from the UK government, NHS England and the World Health Organisation (WHO) in response to the spread of Covid-19, Preact has been working hard to put in place preparations to ensure that we can continue to protect our staff and support our clients.
+In line with guidance from the UK government, NHS England and the World Health Organisation (WHO) in response to the spread of Covid-19, Preact has made preparations to ensure that we can continue to protect our staff and support our clients.

 As a supplier, we acknowledge Preact's responsibility as part of our clients' business continuity plan, and we want to assure you of the continuity of our service.

 Keeping our operations running is critical to us.
 We intend to fulfil 100% of our commitments to clients and use technology wherever we can to play our part in controlling the spread of Covid-19 and minimise the impact on business and society.

 Through our internal Microsoft Teams channels we have shared advice on how to protect yourself, and we have provided links to supporting resources from the NHS and WHO.
 This has included links to guidance on self-isolation and social distancing.

 Preact team members has been reminded to ensure their personal contact information is up to date so that we may quickly and efficiently notify everyone concerned.